-and a visiting fellow at World Faiths Development Dialogue.
-In this follow-up to the event, Mr. Lemvik recounts a series of exchanges about religion and development among the leading ministers of the Government of Norway.
+Background: This exchange between Katherine Marshall and Jørn Lemvik builds on a discussion titled “Norway Takes God Seriously” that was held on October 12, 2012 at the Berkley Center.
+The discussion was led by Jørn Lemvik, secretary general of Digni and a visiting fellow at World Faiths Development Dialogue.
+In this follow-up to the event, Mr. Lemvik recounts a series of exchanges about religion and development among the leading ministers of the government of Norway.
 He notes that the mention of religion—or even speaking about one’s faith—has long been taboo in Norway.
 This has blinded Norwegian public and private actors from recognizing the spiritual and religious dimensions of development and the world view of most poor people.
 Mr. Lemvik’s recommendation to change this blindness to religion was presented in several public exchanges and met a surprisingly positive response.
 Minister of International Development Erik Solheim wrote an article in response titled “Norway Takes God Seriously” to launch a further exploration of the topic.
 The new, more open approach to religion has been established within the various bureaucracies but recent government changes raise doubts as to future leadership on the topic.
-First Secretary of the Norwegian Ministry of Foreign Affairs at the Norwegian Embassy to the US, Marita Sørheim-Rensvik, was also present in the discussion with Mr. Lemvik.
+The first secretary of the Norwegian Ministry of Foreign Affairs at the Norwegian Embassy to the U.S., Marita Sørheim-Rensvik, was also present in the discussion with Mr. Lemvik.

 How do you approach the question of the role of religion in development?